AlibabaCloudDocs/mongodb/intl.en-US/Product Introduction/What is ApsaraDB for MongoDB?.md

 * Database: A database contains multiple collections.
 It is equivalent to a relational database.
-You can create multiple databases in ApsaraDB for MongoDB.
+You can create multiple databases in an ApsaraDB for MongoDB instance.